programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 The last assumption we need to validate with a logistic regression model is that there are linear associations between our independent variables and the log probability of one class or another.
 This is a subtle point, but it's crucial.
 As a particular feature's score goes up (in our case, a TF-IDF score for a term), the log probability of one class or the other should go up or down.[^11] The more consistently this relationship exists, the better the logistic regression will perform.
 In this sense, strong performance itself is validator of the linear association assumption, but we can go a bit further by looking more closely at one of our top coefficients.

 To explain the logic of a logistic regression model above, I showed a bar chart of three term frequency ranges for the word _she_.
 Let's write code to do something similar with the word _her_ but, this time, let's use actual TF-IDF weights and create a few more bins so we can see if the trend is consistent across the range of TF-IDF values.
-In a moment, we will write some code to display the actual term coefficients and their scores, but we can hypothesize that _her_ will be a relatively strong predictor of a female-labeled-review, as it was in my article on gender dynamics in _The New York Times Book Review_.[^12] The methods in the article version differ slightly from this lesson, but I'm comfortable predicting that this feature to remain consistent.
+In a moment, we will write some code to display the actual term coefficients and their scores, but we can hypothesize that _her_ will be a relatively strong predictor of a female-labeled-review, as it was in my article on gender dynamics in _The New York Times Book Review_.[^12] The methods in the article version differ slightly from this lesson, but I'm comfortable predicting that this feature will remain consistent.

 Let's put together a DataFrame of TF-IDF scores for the term _her_ and gender labels for each review labeled _m_ or _f_ and see if the reviews with higher TF-IDF scores tend to be labeled _f_: